 Across much of Florida and especially along the western coast, a surplus of inventory and dwindling buyer interest are slowing sales and keeping homes on the market longer.
-That is cooling off what had been one of the U.S.'s biggest housing booms this decade.
+That is cooling off what had been one of America's biggest housing booms this decade.